Stackclash/5e-vault/4. World Almanac/NPCs/Ezmerelda Davenir.md

 groups:
   - Vistani
 religions: []
-personality: Determined, fiercely independent, pragmatic
+personality: 'Determined, fiercely independent, pragmatic'
+ideal: >-
-ideal: Evil that feeds on the innocent is the worst of all evils and must be destroyed.
+  Evil that feeds on the innocent is the worst of all evils and must be destroyed.
-bond: My mentor and teacher, Dr. Rudolph van Richten, is like a father to me.
+bond: 'My mentor and teacher, Dr. Rudolph van Richten, is like a father to me.'
 flaw: I go where angels fear to tread.
-goals: To defeat Strahd, to become the greatest monster hunter in the land
+goals: 'To defeat Strahd, to become the greatest monster hunter in the land'
-likes: Knowledge about monsters, vanquishing evil, proving her skill and courage
+likes: 'Knowledge about monsters, vanquishing evil, proving her skill and courage'
-dislikes: Cowardice, betrayal, the undead, those who underestimate her
+dislikes: 'Cowardice, betrayal, the undead, those who underestimate her'
 ---

 > [!infobox]